 - Yang Hyun-jun has made the cut for Korea Republic, having earnt eight caps to date, featuring during March's friendlies against Côte d'Ivoire and Austria.
 The 23 year old is yet to start a match for the Taegeuk Warriors, so is unlikely to be a pivotal figure for Hong Myung-bo's team, but could still see some minutes.

-- There are likely to be only two Celts in Steve Clarke's squad.
-Callum McGregor has retired from international football, while James Forrest hasn't been called up since Euro 2024.
-Kieran Tierney will remain one of the Tartan Army's first names on the team sheet, while Anthony Ralston could see some minutes at right-back, given that the other players in that position are struggling for fitness.
-Scotland's final squad will be announced on 19 May.
+- There are only two Celts in Steve Clarke's confirmed squad.
+Callum McGregor has retired frominternational football, while James Forrest hasn't been called up since Euro 2024.
+Kieran Tierney will remain one of the Tartan Army's first names on the team sheet, while Anthony Ralston could see some minutes at right-back.
+Both Nathan Patterson and Aaron Hickey are ahead of him in the pecking order, but staying fit is neither's forte, so he could see some action.

 - Cameron Carter-Vickers would likely have been named in Mauricio Pochettino's squad, but his World Cup hopes were ended by an ACL injury suffered against Sturm Graz in October.
-However, his club teammate Auston Trusty is in contention to not only be included, but start for the United States, after impressing during March's friendly against Portugal in Atlanta.
-USA's final squad will be announced on 26 May.
+However, his club teammate Auston Trusty was called up, presented to fans at a ceremony in New York on Tuesday.
+Despite only having six caps, after impressing in March, Trusty is in contention to start for the co-hosts alongside Chris Richards of Crystal Palace.

 Celtic players who will not be at the 2026 World Cup